leowu06/Quant_Finance_Project/BacktestStrategies/README.md

 **Return [%]                          123.39848,
 Buy & Hold Return [%]                313.3036**

-The strategy obtained significantly lower returns than buy-and-hold (123% vs 313%), but did so while being exposed to the market only ~25% of the time.
+Result & Conclusion: The strategy obtained significantly lower returns than buy-and-hold (123% vs 313%), but did so while being exposed to the market only ~25% of the time.
 This illustrates the trade-off: overall reduced exposure leads to lower risk exposure, but also limits total return.

 ---